Mark Lilla

 Mark Lilla (born 1956) is an American political scientist, historian of ideas, journalist, and professor of humanities at Columbia University in New York City.
-A self-described liberal, he frequently, though not always, presents views from that perspective.
+A self-described liberal, he typically, though not always, presents views from that perspective.

-A frequent contributor to the New York Review of Books, The New York Times, and publications worldwide, he is best known for his books The Once and Future Liberal: After Identity Politics, The Reckless Mind: Intellectuals in Politics, The Stillborn God: Religion, Politics, and the Modern West, and The Shipwrecked Mind: On Political Reaction.
+He was born in Detroit, Michigan, and was educated at the University of Michigan and Harvard University.
 After holding professorships at New York University and the Committee on Social Thought at the University of Chicago, he joined Columbia University in 2007 as Professor of the Humanities.
+He has been awarded fellowships by the Russell Sage Foundation, the Institut d’études avancées (Paris), the Rockefeller Foundation Bellagio Center, the Guggenheim Foundation, the Institute for Advanced Study (Princeton), and the American Academy in Rome.
 He lectures widely and has delivered the Weizmann Memorial Lecture in Israel, the Carlyle Lectures at Oxford University, and the MacMillan Lectures on Religion, Politics, and Society at Yale University.
+In 1995 he was inducted into the French Order of Academic Palms.

-Early life and education
+From 1980-86 he was executive editor of the public policy quarterly, The Public Interest.

-Lilla was born in Detroit, Michigan, in 1956.
-After briefly attending Wayne State University, he graduated from the University of Michigan in 1978 with a degree in economics and political science.
-While attending Harvard's John F. Kennedy School of Government he began working in journalism, and after graduating in 1980 with a Master of Public Policy degree, he became an editor of the public policy quarterly The Public Interest, where he remained until 1984.
-Returning to Harvard, Lilla worked with sociologist Daniel Bell and political theorists Judith Shklar and Harvey Mansfield, receiving his Doctor of Philosophy degree in government in 1990.
-Lilla was formerly married to art historian Isabelle Frank, with whom he has a daughter, Sophie Marie Lilla, born in 1994.
-He is now married to the artist Diana Cooper.
+He is married to the artist Diana Cooper and is father of Sophie Marie Lilla (1994).